 Question: What happens if Breckland Council don't accept the wording of the policies or the Plan in general?

 Answer: We don't have to accept Breckland Council's comments if we disagree with them.
-We have rejected more than 30 of their previous comments which we considered were unreasonable and would have "watered down" the Plan.
+We have rejected a number of their previous comments which we considered were unreasonable and would have "watered down" the Plan.
 The final decision will rest with an independent government examiner when the Plan is submitted for his or her review after the second public consultation.
 The Parish Council will have a say in which examiner is selected and we are determined to avoid problems Swanton Morley recently had when Breckland ignored their choice of examiner.

 Question: If a "health check" is carried out on the Plan, how will you choose an examiner to do it?

 Answer: There are a limited number of examiners.
 We have read many examination reports for other villages' plans and have a good idea of which examiners are stricter than others.
 We would appoint one of the stricter ones, (a) to make sure all potential weaknesses in the Plan are identified before it goes to formal examination, and (b) because then that strict examiner would not be allowed to perform the formal examination and we might get an easier ride!

 Update March 2018: Ann Skippers has been appointed to carry out a "health check" of the Plan and its 14 supporting documents in parallel with the Regulation 14 consultation.

 Question: Will Breckland Council accept the language used in the policies to make sure nothing is left open to interpretation?